sohailaalhakim/Attendance-System-CST/README.md

 ### User

-1. Register an account and waite acception from admin or login if you already have one.
+1. Register an account and wait an acception from admin or login if you already have one.
-2. Tell your admin to accept your account.
+2. Wait for admin to accept your account.
 3. Then you can login and view your daily and monthly attendance records.
-4. Tell your admin or SubAdmin to assign attendance for you.
+4. Your admin or SubAdmin  assign attendance for you.
 5. Check your attendance status and coming time.
-6. Viw your profile name, email, address, etc.
+6. View your profile name, email, address, etc.
 7. Logout.

 ### SubAdmin